Student Employment Handbook

 - Students must wear work attire that is in accordance with the department or office’s dress code.
-Talk to your students about the dress code.
+Supervisors should inform student workers about the dress code.

 - Student employees must perform the designated job duties and follow the assigned departmental procedures in a satisfactory manner and be evaluated each semester.

-- Students must adhere to the IIT Code of Conduct at all times.
+- Students must adhere to the Illinois Tech Code of Conduct at all times.
 Alcohol, drugs, bullying, fighting, or any behavior deemed inappropriate is not permitted.

 - Supervisors are encouraged to work closely with their students to ensure that job responsibilities and work hours are clearly understood.
 If problems develop concerning employment, students should contact their supervisors.

-- Supervisors are required to complete a training in Blackboard and pass the associated quiz to gain access to the student employment payroll authorization portal.
+- Supervisors are required to complete a training on Blackboard and pass the associated quiz to gain access to the student employment payroll authorization portal.

 Types of Student Employees

-There are three types of on-campus employees: "regular" on-campus students for which Federal Work-Study funds are not available (international students, for example), students who are eligible for Federal Work-Study funds, and students who are compensated by stipend or through room and board rather than hourly wages: Graduate Assistants, Research Assistants, and Teaching Assistants (GAs, RAs, and TAs, respectively).
+There are three types of on-campus employees: regular on-campus student assistants, students who are eligible for Federal Work-Study funds, and students who are compensated by stipend or through room and board rather than hourly wages.

 2. Federal Work-Study eligible